Vinícius Calamari

-Club career
+Career

 Calamari signed for Penafiel on 9 August 2007.
 He played 10 times for the club in the Portuguese second division.
 At the end of the season, he was released.
 In January 2009 he was signed by Rio Branco of Paraná state.
 He was re-signed by Rio Branco for the 2010 state league.

 In 2009, Brazilian Football Confederation (CBF) sued Penafiel for training compensation, as Penafiel was his first professional club.
 On 24 November 2010, FIFA Dispute Resolution Chamber decided that Penafiel had to pay €72,500 to CBF.
 In March 2011 he was signed by Caxias, but released in April.